-She was award Forbes 30 under 30 in 2018 and featured in "Goodnight Stories for Rebel Girls", alongside inspiring women such as Oprah, Angela Merkel, JK Rowling and Audrey Hepburn.
-She was one of the 12 selected astronaut candidates, out of thousands of applicants, to undergo rigorous astronaut selection on BBC Two "Astronauts: Do you have what it takes?", and she continues to pursue the dream of becoming an astronaut, while pursuing a professional ballet and physics career.
+She was one of the 12 selected candidates, out of thousands of applicants, to undergo rigorous astronaut selection on BBC Two "Astronauts: Do you have what it takes?", and she continues to pursue the dream of becoming an astronaut.

 Merritt has had enough of hearing that it is only possible to pursue dance or physics.
 She has worked hard to juggle both to prove that the arts and sciences are not mutually exclusive.
 She works to inspire young girls and boys by showing them that there is no ‘standard’ personality or path for doing so.

 Currently Merritt works at the intersection of science and art- spearheading a movement which integrates the two.
-Whether it be at the Barbican, Imagine Science Festival, or for the London Design Festival at the Victoria and Albert Museum, Merritt creates state-of-the-art work that integrates quantum physics and dance in the form of VR films, dance installations with robots, or online content.
+Whether it be a Arts residency at the Harvard ArtLab, Barbican, Imagine Science Festival, or for the London Design Festival at the Victoria and Albert Museum, Merritt creates state-of-the-art work that integrates quantum physics and dance in the form of VR films, dance installations with robots, or online content.